Boyce Talks Bulking

 Myth 1: Isolate Your Workouts

-If you’re a skinny mini, you’re going to have a tough time putting on size if you’re isolating to single muscle groups in each workout.
+If you’re a skinny mini, you’re going to have a tough time putting on size if you’re isolating single muscle groups in each workout.
 Your body has to be put under stress covering as much of its surface area as possible.
-The big barbell movements like squats, deadlifts, bench press, pull ups and standing press need to become and remain staples in your program.
+The big barbell movements like squats, deadlifts, bench press, pull-ups, and standing press need to become and remain staples in your program.
 They’ll benefit you for many reasons: